lazybee27102/BeeTwitter/README.md

 ## Notes

-- The API is complicated with something in documentation
+- The API and Documentation are hard to understand
 - The user interface is really complicated to create before deadline
 ## Open-source libraries used